-This course is designed to introduce students to the process, Students will learn current desktop publishing software for concepts, and principles fundamental to formal and informal the purpose of designing publications for various journalism oral communication.
-Students are required to demonstrate and business outlets, including public relations, advertising, speech development and presentation skills in a variety of print media, and corporate communications.
-Students must know how to navigate in a computerized environment and be familiar with basic word processing software.
-Students will create page designs for the student-led newspaper, promomedium as artistic expression and its applications in the world of news and commercial photography.
-Students receive instruction in digital photography and computer applications, and produce professional-level projects using current digital Directed individual or class study of special topics in mass photo and computer equipment.
-An adjustable digital camera students pursuing digital production, web design, and journalism and mass communication.
+Digital Photography is a study of the digital photographic medium as artistic expression and its applications in the world of news and commercial photography.
+Students receive instruction in digital photography and computer applications, and produce professional-level projects using current digital photo and computer equipment.
+An adjustable digital camera is required for this course.
+This course specifically supports students pursuing digital production, web design, and journalism and mass communication.
 Skills will be developed in taking photographs and also building a portfolio.
-A student-The continuation of MCOM 1203, this course focuses on provided adjustable digital camera is required.
-Some knowland Spring MULT 2413 uses PC (Windows).
+A student-provided adjustable digital camera is required.
+Some knowledge of Photoshop is helpful.
+Fall MCOM 2413 uses Mac, and Spring MULT 2413 uses PC (Windows).
 Lab fee: \$10.
-This MCOM 2703 TV Studio Production (1-3-3) course is crosslisted with MULT 2413.
+This course is crosslisted with MULT 2413.